ImoutoChan/ImoutoRebirth/README.md

 cd <path to the latest folder>
 ```

-This will install rabbitmq, postgres, .net runtime
+It will install rabbitmq, postgres, .net runtime (can take some time, especially for Postgres)
 ```powershell
 ./install-dependencies.ps1
 ```

-This will install or update the application itself
+It will install or update the application itself
 ```powershell
 ./install-update.ps1
 ```

-6. Optionally, you can install the chrome extension, which will highlight saved images and their relatives.
+6. Optionally, you can install the Chrome extension, which will highlight saved images and their relatives.
 [Link to the extension](https://chrome.google.com/webstore/detail/imouto-extension/ieilellpakdngfomipoedkgfaeddfffc)

 # Configuration